Laravel-Backpack/demo/readme.md

 php artisan key:generate
 ```

-Use this parameters in your .env file
+Use these parameters in your .env file

 ```
 APP_URL=http://localhost